apeissigma/apeissigma.github.io/README.md

                         <img src="img/ordle.png" class="indent">
                 <section>
                     <h2><a href="https://github.com/apeissigma/ProgrammingQuiz">Programming Quiz</a></h2>
-                    <p class="indent">A console-line application utilizing the dictionary collection class and external data loading through System.IO.
+                    <p class="indent">A command-line application utilizing the dictionary collection class and external data loading through System.IO.
 Users can view all terms, search for a specific term keys, and take a randomly generated 10-question quiz.</p>
                         <img src="img/quiz.png" class="indent">
                 </section>
                 <section>
                     <h2><a href="https://github.com/apeissigma/Creature-World">Creature World</a></h2>
-                    <p class="indent">Description</p>
+                    <p class="indent">A command-line game where the user can navigate to different locations in Chicago (objects derived from a base location class) and meet different “creatures” (human and animal objects derived from a base creature class).
+Demonstrates the use of delegates for utility methods and interfaces.</p>
                         <img src="img/creatureworld.png" class="indent">
                 </section>
                 <section>